wko27/blog/_daily/2019-08-18-Birthday_BBQ.md

   * picked up some gifts
 * family bbq!
   * korean short ribs
+  * picked a bunch of fruit from a fig tree
   * lovely birthday cake (mango)
   * delicious vegan cupcakes
 * spent the night listening to stories from parents, aunties, and uncles :)